-Arbitration Procedures Begin For The 5Th Sports Imprint Award
+Arbitration procedures begin for the 5th Sports Imprint Award

-(MENAFN- Dubai PR Network) Arbitration procedures have begun for the nominees of the 5th edition of the Sports Imprint Award, which is organized annually in collaboration between Dubai Sports Council & Watani Al-Emarat Foundation, as part of the categories of Watani Al-Emarat Humanitarian Work Award and under title 'Unlimited Abilities'.
+(MENAFN- Dubaisc) Arbitration procedures have begun for the nominees of the 5th edition of the Sports Imprint Award, which is organized annually in collaboration between Dubai Sports Council & Watani Al-Emarat Foundation, as part of the categories of Watani Al-Emarat Humanitarian Work Award and under title “Unlimited Abilities”.

 The winner of the title of the Sports Imprint Award will be honored during the Awarding Ceremony of the winners of all categories of the Watani Al-Emarat Humanitarian Work Award, scheduled on 28th April 2024.
 The winner will join the list of winners of the last four versions of the Sports Imprint Award, which has acquired a prominent status among the other annual prizes, awarded in the country.
 The title of the Sports Imprint Award has become a dream for all individuals of multi-nationalities and great entities working in the sports sector & supporting to the sports activities.